Andyzerepp/customer-churn-prediction/README.md

 Translated technical output into business insights

 ## Key Insights
-# Pricing is the strongest driver of churn
+-Pricing is the strongest driver of churn
-Customers with higher monthly and total charges are more likely to leave
-# Customer tenure significantly impacts retention
+Customers with higher monthly and total charges are more likely to leave -Customer tenure significantly impacts retention
-New customers have higher churn risk, while long-term customers are more stable
-# Contract type influences commitment
+New customers have higher churn risk, while long-term customers are more stable -Contract type influences commitment
-Month-to-month customers show higher churn compared to long-term contracts
-# Support services add moderate value
+Month-to-month customers show higher churn compared to long-term contracts -Support services add moderate value
 Features like Tech Support and Online Security contribute to retention but are secondary drivers

 ## Business Impact